vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

         return count

     def reverse(self, head, k, n):
+        # Edge Case: The group is empty
         if not head:
             return head, None

-        # If k > n, then remaining nodes should remain as they are
+        # Edge case: If k > n, then remaining nodes should remain as they are
         if k > n:
             return head, None

-        # Reverse the K nodes in groups
+        # Reverse the K nodes in groups starting from "head"
         current = head
         prev = None
         next_node = None